amolnarfenton/Ruby/PLP4.md

   code
 end
 ```
-Another was to execute a while loop is like this:
+Another way to execute a while loop is like this:
 ```
 code while condition
 OR